M. Appavu

-Muthuvelayudha Perumal Appavu is an Indian politician and Member of the Legislative Assembly in Tamil Nadu.
-He is the current and 14th speaker of the Tamil Nadu Legislative Assembly.
+Muthuvelayudha Perumal Appavu, better known as M. Appavu, is an Indian politician and former Member of the Legislative Assembly in Tamil Nadu.
+He is the former speaker of the Tamil Nadu Legislative Assembly.
 He has contested and won from the Radhapuram constituency four times.

 Political career

 Appavu has been described by The Hindu as a regional "heavyweight" of the Indian National Congress (INC) who joined a splinter group, then stood for election as an independent during a period of intra-party troubles, and eventually transferred his allegiance to the Dravida Munnetra Kazhagam (DMK).
 He has been elected to the Tamil Nadu legislative assembly as a Tamil Maanila Congress (Moopanar) candidate from Radhapuram in the 1996 election, as an independent candidate in 2001 and as a DMK candidate in 2006.

 The Radhapuram constituency was not contested by the DMK in the 2011 elections because they entered into an alliance with the INC. In the 2016 elections, Appavu again contested the seat as a DMK candidate.
 In a surprise result, he lost by 49 votes to I. S. Inbadurai of the All India Anna Dravida Munnetra Kazhagam (AIADMK).
 This was the narrowest losing margin in the state and he appealed against the outcome, arguing amongst other things that the Returning Officer had improperly rejected some postal votes.
 He had staged a protest regarding the matter at the time of the count, which led to him being evicted from the building.

 He contested the 2021 assembly election from Radhapuram constituency as a DMK candidate and won with a margin of about 5000 votes.

 In May 2021, he was elected unopposed as the speaker of the 16th Tamil Nadu Legislative Assembly.

+He contested the 2026 assembly election from Radhapuram constituency as a DMK candidate and lost with a margin of about 12000 votes to TVK candidate Sathish Christopher.